Serbia: Prime minister resigns amid ongoing protests – DW – 01/28/2025

 "I had a long meeting with the president of Serbia this morning.
 We talked about this.
 We talked about everything, and he accepted my arguments," he added.
 "So in order to avoid further complicating things, so we do not further raise tensions in society, I made this decision."

-In his address, Vucevic pointed to an attack on student protesters in Novi Sad that occurred the previous day.
+In his address, Vucevic pointed to an attack on student protesters in Novi Sad that occurred the previous day, adding that one student was injured by the attackers.

 He said that Novi Sad's mayor, Milan Duric, had also presented his resignation.